bylinina/ling_course/_sources/intro.md

 But here is something to think about: even though the current language technology is often impressive, it is far from perfect.
 As a **user**, you are in a better position if you know where the weak points of these systems are, how to identify them, how to understand the patterns behind these failures.
 This will give you an obvious advantage in the world where language technology is intertwined with almost everything we do and we are tempted to rely on it rather than use it critically.
 Don't!
 Or, if you do, know the risks and where and why it is likely to fail.

- As a **practitioner and future expert** in the area of language technology, you needs this too -- and more.
+ As a **practitioner and future expert** in the area of language technology, you need this too -- and more.
 When you build and evaluate such systems, you will need to know at least the following:

  1. Ways to systematically test the system's linguistic knowledge and behaviour.
 What should these tests contain and look like?
 How do we know what to look for?